urre/jekyllbase-aws/readme.md

 ## Build

 ### Build for production for use on AWS or host it your self on a VPS.
-I rekommend [digitalocean.com](http://digitalocean.com)
+I recommend [digitalocean.com](http://digitalocean.com)

 	gulp prod